farhanatasnim/Dengue_Forcasting_Climatic/README.md

 ## Process
 * R is used to load, transform, analyzed and visualize data.
 * As part of our data processing, we start by checking if any data files have empty entries.
-* After that, we change the week number variable so that they it is always monotounsly increasing over the years.
+* After that, we change the week number variable so that it is always monotounsly increasing over the years.
 For example:

 ```{r}
 data_wk_iquitos <- data_iquitos %>%